amckennafoster/nbidata/docs/upload/upload.md

 Paste in whatever description the Wrangler provided.

-Paste in the file descriptions provided by the Wrangler.
+If applicable, paste in the file descriptions provided by the Wrangler.
+This is useful if there are multiple files and a potential user wants to know about the files before downloading them.

 ## Version
-Ignore
+Ignore.

 ## Language
 Type in English or whatever language is applicable.